RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 2. **left-click** to start.
 This will create 2 perpendicular tile segments;
 3. move the mouse to establish and end-point;
 4. **left-click** to spawn;
-5. repeat until you hold down **[SHIFT]** and **left-click** to end the segment chain ore press **[ESCAPE]**;

 ![](connect_example.png)

 You can hold down **[CTRL + ALT]** and use the scroll wheel to change the Y offset for the start and end points.
 You can do this before **left-clicking** to set the start point offset and post **left-click** to change the end point offset.

 The Y offset is updated automatically when you hover a tile with the mouse cursor.
-In that case the star/end point will snap to the same cell in which the hovered tile resides.
+In that case the start/end point will snap to the same cell in which the hovered tile resides.

 Press **[SPACE]** to change the major axis.
 The major axis is the axis along which the first segment is travelling.
 In the image above, the first segment travels forward and the second  segment travels to the right.
 Pressing **[SPACE]** would reverse these travel directions.